Once Upon a Time, There Was a Man

 “You know me too well.”

-“This looks tasty.”
-He probed it with the fork.
-It looked a little burned on the sides, “Will it kill me?”
+“This looks tasty,” He said slowly probing it with the fork.
+It looked a little burned on the sides and not cooked enough in the middle, “Will it kill me?”
 He asked tauntingly while leaning towards her.

 “No!
 You’re too precious to be killed just yet.”

 He raised an eyebrow and placed the napkin on his neck; just like a little boy.

 She rolled her eyes but couldn’t stop smiling.

 It was no surprise that at the age of 40 years old, Andreea Collini wanted to spice up her sensual life.
 She met Victor Abbot at work, in Paris.
 She was married for longer than Victor’s age at that time however she didn’t seem to find happiness in her life anymore.
 They met again in Venice and that was the moment they started their affair.
 Victor wasn’t sure if what he felt was love or just carnal desire for her more mature body.
 Maybe both.
 He just knew he wanted something out of a story.
 He wanted to feel the life going through his veins; he wanted to feel the adrenaline of doing something forbidden.